When learning how to grow carrots, it is always best to know what type of soil nutrients you need to develop a particular vegetable.

 Carrots do well in cold climates, and they can be grown almost anywhere in the country.
-Carrots grow in natural elements so when using manure make sure it is not fresh, but molted and well rotted.
-PH balance should be anywhere from 5 to 7 and if you are not sure how to test soil levels stop by your local nursery to get soil tips and anything extra that can help you with your carrot-growing endeavors.
+Carrots grow in natural elements, so when using manure, make sure it is not fresh but molted and well-rotted.
+PH balance should be anywhere from 5 to 7, and if you are not sure how to test soil levels, stop by your local nursery to get soil tips and anything extra that can help you with your carrot-growing endeavors.
 If using compost materials, never use plant materials that are diseased since they can contaminate your carrots.

 When learning how to grow carrots, soil needs to be fertile and moist.

 Dig deep holes and be sure to clear out any roots or rocks that could hamper growth.
 At least twelve inches underground is a good room for your carrots to grow.
 Any object blocking your carrot’s growth underground can deform your carrots.
 Be sure to keep a lookout for underground creatures like earthworms and grubs.
 Lace your soil with organic pesticides that are not harmful to your garden and carrots.
 However, be careful in dousing your garden with any chemical regardless of its natural properties.
-Be on the lookout for weeds that can choke your carrots and entire garden.
-An organic weed killer is an option, or you can just hand pull any oncoming weeds, but be sure not to disrupt the soil bed too much.
-For fungus issues, use natural substances like potassium bicarbonate to prevent fungal growth and to stop any fungal infections of your garden.
+Be on the lookout for weeds that can choke your carrots and the entire garden.
+An organic weed killer is an option, or you can hand pull any oncoming weeds, but be sure not to disrupt the soil bed too much.
+For fungus issues, use natural substances like potassium bicarbonate to prevent fungal growth and to stop any fungal infections in your garden.